Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Heathmont was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Heathmont was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Top ancestry groups were English (27.8%), Australian (24.6%), and Irish (8.7%).
-Notably, Dutch (2.0%) and Hungarian (0.4%) were overrepresented compared to regional averages of 2.1% and 0.3%, respectively, while Russian was also somewhat higher at 0.4% versus 0.2%.
+The top three ancestry groups were English (27.8%), Australian (24.6%), and Irish (8.7%).
+Notably, Dutch (2.0%) was slightly overrepresented compared to the regional average of 2.1%, while Hungarian (0.4%) and Russian (0.4%) also showed higher representation than their respective regional averages of 0.3% and 0.2%.

 Frequently Asked Questions - Diversity